Chilipp/nc2map/README.md

    - seaborn (for violin evaluator)
    - shapely (for lineshapes formatoption keyword)
-   - shapefile (for lineshapes formatoption keyword) Main class for usage is the Maps object class.
-A helper function for the formatoption keywords is show_fmtkeys, displaying the possible formatoption keywords.
+   - shapefile (for lineshapes formatoption keyword)

+Main class for usage is the Maps object class.
 Please look into nc2map/demo (or nc2map.demo) for demonstration scripts.
 If you find any bugs, please do not hesitate to contact the authors.
 This is nc2map version 0.0beta, so there might be some bugs.
+Furthermore please note that there will be significant changes to the API in the near future.

 Example usage: